czuluagaz/Excquisie-Corpse-Camilo/README.md

 4. Print the result
 # JULIEN
 I hope you will se this, that means that i have done it correctly

+# Louise
+I DID NOT BREAK YOUR CODE
+It mentionned 3 lines
+So here my 3 lines...